szaumoor/ZSTweaks/ZSTweaks/README.md

 - +1 turn undead and casting level (clerics only)
 - May cast Mass Cure (at minimum level, 1d8+9 healing) twice per day

+**Component 1595:** Make Halcyon +1 a bit more powerful

+There aren't many spears in the game.
+It would be tragic if most were boring.
+This makes the electrical damage of the weapon random, between 1 and 5 (inclusive):

+- 50% chance of causing 1 electrical damage
+- 30% chance of causing 2 electrical damage
+- 20% chance of causing 3 electrical damage

+Every hit has a chance of electrifying target: 2 electricity damage per round for 2 rounds if Save vs. Spell at +2 is failed.

+Hopefully this is slightly less boring!

 </details>

 ---